MoinSebi/bifurcation/README.md

 # Bifurcation library

-This seems to be unnecessary but whatever.

-Building bubbles from two path.
+Getting bubbles from two index.
+This can be combined with gfaR based graphs.